YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 It may be possible for System.Reflection to use this attribute to generate a MethodInfo that is aware that the covariant override method overrides a base method.
 Alternatively, an extra method or extension method could be added to MethodInfo, `GetCovariantOverrideBaseMethod` which will return the correct method.

-**Solving disadvaantage 5**
+**Solving disadvantage 5**
 When loading an assembly,the runtime could run through the ILasm, adding or removing attributes as neccessary whenever it finds the `CovariantOverrideAttribute`.
 Alternatively, to avoid changes in the runtime, a tool could be created to do the same directly to a dll.
-This tool could then be run at any stage to make sure the Attributes are up to date, for example when running a Nuget Restore, or when compiling an executable.
+This tool could then be run at any stage to make sure the Attributes are up to date, for example when running a Nuget Restore, or when creating an executable.